Skip to content

 What is Careerpilot?

-Careerpilot is an award-winning (CDI2018), one-stop careers website for students, parents, teachers and career advisers, designed by qualified career advisers and teachers.
+Careerpilot is a careers website for students, parents, teachers and career advisers, designed by qualified career advisers and teachers.
+The online platform includes the Student Zone, Parent Zone, Adviser Zone and Reporting Zone.

 Careerpilot Student Zone

-Careerpilot can be used by students aged 11-19 in schools and colleges.
+Careerpilot can be used by ALL young people aged 11-19 in schools, colleges and independently.
 The site helps students develop career skills so students can manage their career decisions as they go through life.
 We do this through showing students the three-stages they can always follow whenever they make a career decision.

 1. Start with you